-It’s patient comments like these that underscore the need for routinely asking patients about safety.
+It’s patient comments like these that underscore the need for routinely asking patients about safety issues in healthcare.
 Without patients’ observations, we cannot understand the full picture of patient safety.
 Asking patients about safety issues has not been a standard part of how health systems engage.
 But we should not underestimate their ability to identify safety concerns.
 We must value and act on the information they provide us about safety.

-3 ways to learn about safety from patients and families
+3 ways to learn about safety issues in healthcare from patients and families

 1. Add safety-related survey questions to patient experience surveys, for example: